-During my tenure at the largest international brokerage company in the world, I developed a significant basis of knowledge from many different perspectives within the industry.
-One of those perspectives was the inner workings of ‘big brokerage’.
-There are many virtues to big brokerage.
-However, the big brokerage model does not necessarily lead to great outcome for tenants.
+During my tenure at the largest international brokerage company in the world, I developed a solid core of knowledge from different perspectives within the industry.
+One of those perspectives was from the inner workings of ‘big brokerage’.
+Despite its many virtues, the big brokerage model does not necessarily lead to the best outcome for tenants.

-A few distinct ‘ah ha’ moments presented themselves that gave me pause.
-One came when touring multiple buildings with a tenant client; I was questioned as to ‘how it worked’ back at the office when my colleague, who represented the landlord, and I discussed the deal… as we both carried the same business card.
-Another came about when my colleagues were selling the building in which we were negotiating a long-term lease with a tenant (the higher rent and few concessions equaled a higher building valuation).
-My firm’s two clients had exactly the opposite interests.
+During the years, I had a few “ah ha” moments that gave me pause.
+One occurred while touring multiple buildings with a tenant client.
+He asked ‘how it worked’ back at the office when my colleague (who represented the landlord) and I sat down to discuss the deal… since we both carried the same business card.
+Another presented itself when my colleagues were selling the building in which we were negotiating a long-term lease with a tenant, ensuring that the higher rent and few concessions equaled a higher building valuation.
+My firm’s two clients had exactly opposite interests.

-I had limited experience with the Tactix team, but their reputation preceded them.
-Staunch advocates, brutally forthright, and above reproach were all characterizations shared by my colleagues and friends in the business.
-In getting to know the team better, I came to understand that being an exclusive tenant representative was only the beginning in how Tactix distinguishes itself.
+I had limited experience with the Tactix team, but their reputation was well-known to me: staunch advocates, brutally forthright, and above reproach were all characterizations shared by my colleagues and friends in the business.
+In getting to know the team better, I came to understand that being an exclusive tenant representative was only a part of how Tactix distinguished itself.
 More specifically, it was all about the ‘team’.
 Tactix has kept its focus on maintaining quality control of its single most important asset: its people.
-Tactix doesn’t have 100 or 1,000 brokers – but rather prides itself on having a core group of skilled professionals dedicated to providing top-tier, accountable advice, and delivering demonstrably better results for its clients.
+Tactix doesn’t have 1,000 or even 100 brokers, but instead prides itself on having a core group of skilled professionals dedicated to providing top-tier, accountable advice and delivering demonstrably the best results for its clients

 The pure tenant representation approach was new to us but after witnessing first hand how Tactix advocated solely on ABB’s behalf throughout the entire transaction, we clearly realized how we benefitted from this model.